In the context of organic chemistry reactions, what is the primar... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, what is the primary function of a restriction enzyme?
+In the context of organic chemistry reactions, what is the primary function of cyclic electron flow?

 A